1. Home

 People in Maine are concerned about the potential for PFAS in their drinking water; the reason for their concern is clear.
 Maine has been in the news due to the discovery of contaminated soils on farms where sludge from sewage treatment plants was used as fertilizer over the last several decades.
 Most people in these rural areas depend on private wells as their source of drinking water, and PFAS contamination of wells has been recently documented.

-Rural schools are also a source of PFAS contamination in rural communities.
+We have found that rural schools can be a source of PFAS contamination in rural communities.
 We have tested tap water samples from households near rural schools with PFAS contamination and discovered that some of them have elevated PFAS chemicals.
+The image below shows how schools with septic systems that leach contaminants into the groundwater can contribute to the PFAS problem in rural communities.

 The interactive map below shows the results of PFAS testing near MDI High School and Tremont Consolidated School in Maine.
 PFAS was detected in drinking water in these schools, prompting further investigation.
 We have tested nearby households and found that some also have contaminated wells.
 This is an ongoing community project to determine the levels of PFAS in drinking water, provide homeowners with additional information, and help them understand how PFAS is moving through the groundwater.

 The map is preset to open with all sample sites, line features (streams), area features (lake, swamp, etc.), and bedrock units near MDI High School.
-Additional layers can be added using the layer list located on the map legend.
+The layer list is located on the map legend and allows for the addition of additional layers.
 Data from households near Tremont School can be found by typing “Tremont School Maine” into the “Find Address” search bar.

 Healthy Water, Healthy Aging